Second Charge Mortgages

 How does a second charge mortgage work?

-A common misperception is that second charge mortgages work similarly to either buy-to-let remortgages or remortgages to buy a second home, it should be stated that these are not to be confused with each other.
+A common misperception is that second charge mortgages work similarly to either buy-to-let remortgages or remortgages to buy a second home, but they’re entirely different.
 Second charge mortgages work by having you take out an entirely new loan on a property you already own.
-In essence, the new mortgage does not replace the first, nor top it up, but functions independently.
+The new mortgage does not replace the first, nor extend it, but functions independently.

 Why would I get a second charge mortgage?

-At first, it may seem counterintuitive to apply for a further mortgage loan when you’re already currently paying one off.
-After all, even just one mortgage can be difficult enough to handle, especially taking into account the volatility of today’s housing market.
-However, second charge mortgages symbolise a method of raising funds for a variety of essential reasons.
+It may seem counterintuitive to apply for a further mortgage when you’re already paying one off, especially given the volatility of today’s housing market.
+However, a second charge mortgage is a useful way to raise funds for several important reasons.

 Can I get a second charge mortgage?